jepusto/metaselection/README.md

 print(mod_3PSM_boot, transf_gamma = TRUE, transf_zeta = TRUE)
 ```

-    ##       estimator    param        Est         SE   bootstrap bootstraps
+    ##     param    Est     SE percentile_lower percentile_upper
-    ## beta         ML     beta 0.13279939 0.13728035 multinomial         19
-    ## gamma        ML     tau2 0.08112823 0.08448746 multinomial         19
-    ## zeta1        ML lambda_1 0.54845336 0.61595727 multinomial         19
-    ##       percentile_lower percentile_upper
-    ## beta      -0.032735627        0.3765500
+    ##      beta 0.1328 0.1373          -0.0327            0.377
-    ## gamma      0.001500518        0.1984563
-    ## zeta1      0.088833781        3.0549676
+    ##      tau2 0.0811 0.0845           0.0015            0.198
+    ##  lambda_1 0.5485 0.6160           0.0888            3.055

 ## Related Work

 We want to recognize other packages that provide functions to selection
 modeling.

-Few packages are available to estimate selection models assuming that
+Several existing packages provide tools for estimating selection models
-effects are independent.
-The `metafor` package now includes the
+assuming that effects are independent.
+The `metafor` package
-`selmodel()` function which allows users to fit different types of
-selection models (Viechtbauer 2010).
-The `weightr` package includes
+(Viechtbauer 2010) includes the `selmodel()` function, which allows
+users to fit many different types of selection models.
+The `weightr`
+package (Coburn and Vevea 2019) includes functions to estimate a class
-functions to estimate weight-function models described in Vevea and
+of p-value selection models described in Vevea and Hedges (1995).
-Hedges (1995; Coburn and Vevea 2019).
-However, the functions available
-in these packages can only be applied to meta-analytic data assuming
+However, the functions available in these packages can only be applied
-that the effects are independent.
+to meta-analytic data assuming that the effects are independent.
+In
+addition, the `PublicationBias` package (Braginsky, Mathur, and

-The `PublicationBias` package provides sensitivity analyses for
+VanderWeele 2023) implements sensitivity analyses for selective
-publication bias that incorporates robust variance estimation
+reporting bias that incorporate robust variance estimation methods for
-(Braginsky, Mathur, and VanderWeele 2023).
-The analyses allow for
-dependent effect sizes in meta-analytic data.
-However, the approach that
+handling dependent effect sizes.
+However, the sensitivity analyses
-is implemented in the package is based on pre-specified degree of
+implemented in the package are based on a pre-specified degree of
+selective reporting, rather than allowing the degree of selection to be
+estimated from the data.
+The sensitivity analyses are also based on a
-selective reporting and only works for the simplest form of the
+specific and simple form of the step-function model, and do not allow
-step-function model.
+consideration of more complex forms of selection functions.

 ## Acknowledgements